leobezerra/academia/docs/README.md

 My thesis on **computational intelligence (CI)** was seminal to my current research on **data science (DS)**, **artificial intelligence (AI)**, and their impact on **socially relevant problems**.

 Concerning DS, I supervise applied research projects with both the public and private sectors.
 Partners include the Brazilian Judicial Branch and Ministry of Education, as well as regional, national, and multi-national companies in fields as diverse as retail, telecommunications, and energy.

 Regarding AI, I supervise graduate students on theses involving deep and automated machine learning, as well as the intersection of multi-objective optimization with other CI domains, such as multi-dimensional visualization and dynamic optimization.

-Finally, regarding socially revelant problems, I have assisted in the fight against the COVID-19 pandemic through science publication and communication, in attempt to counter the intensive disinformation campaign held in Brazil.
+About socially revelant problems, I have assisted in the fight against the COVID-19 pandemic through science publication and communication, in attempt to counter the intensive disinformation campaign held in Brazil.